Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

 On each layer you can define:

 **<Title>** A name for the layer.
-If no title is given "Layer" with the index number is used.
+If no title is given, "Layer" with the index number is used.

 **<ServerUrl>** This is the servers URL with placeholders. %1 is for the map level (z), %2 for the column (x) and %3 for the row (y).
-If the URL contains special characters you have to escape them according to the HTML specification, e.g. & becomes &amp;
+If the URL contains special characters, you have to escape them according to the HTML specification, e.g. & becomes &amp;

 **<MinZoomLevel>** Override the default MinZoomLevel for this layer.
 Can be 0..17.
 0 is the most detailed level.
 Below this level tiles from the specified level will be taken and scaled.